Chemring, Carlyle get more time to agree on deal

-U.S. private equity company Carlyle Group has been granted more time by the UK Takeover Panel to hammer out a deal to buy Chemring Group Plc, which makes defence equipment such as flares and explosive device detectors.
+U.S. private equity company Carlyle Group (CG.O) has been granted more time by the UK Takeover Panel to hammer out a deal to buy Chemring Group Plc (CHG.L), which makes defense equipment such as flares and explosive device detectors.

 Carlyle now has until November 9 to either bid for Chemring or walk away.
 This is the second time that Carlyle has been granted an extension after having secured an extension in September.

-A counter bid from an industry buyer was unlikely and negotiations were likely centred on price, said Edison Investment Research analyst Roger Johnston.
+A counter bid from an industry buyer was unlikely and negotiations were likely centered on price, said Edison Investment Research analyst Roger Johnston.

 He said a price around 400 pence per share, a premium of 19 percent to Thursday's closing price, would be enough to clinch the deal.
-That would value the company at 773 million pounds.
+That would value the company at 773 million pounds ($1.2 billion).

 "Carlyle will feel under no pressure to bid high while Chemring management will not want to go out with a whimper so this will be a finely balanced negotiation," Johnston said.